 (5) First wave feminism

 Feminists at the beginning of the twentieth century sought to dignify the labour and status of women.
 Home economics was seen as one way of moving towards this goal.
-It was generally accepted that most women would continue to work as wives and mothers in homes.
+It was generally accepted that most women should work as wives and mothers in homes.
 Educating women through the emerging home economics curriculum was commonly promoted as a feminist cause.

 Foundations, to the 1900s